top of page

 Location

-Inuit have shared a deep and enduring relationship with the wildlife they have lived alongside for millenia, including polar bears.
+For millenia, Inuit have shared a deep and enduring relationship with the wildlife they have lived alongside, including polar bears.
 An important dimension of these relationships is that animals continue to thrive into the future.
 This video shares a glimpse into Inuit views on wildlife stewardship, and calls for greater co-operation with others who value wildlife conservation.

 James May